 Get a good night's sleep.
 Though you should always get a good night's rest (about eights hours), make sure you catch some good Zs the night before you donate plasma.

 Take the healthy route.
 Eat a healthy meal two to three hours before donating plasma.
 According to the BioLife Plasma Services Web site, you should eat high-protein foods such as lean meat and a complex carbohydrate such as some type of bread.

 Prep for pre-screening.
 When you go in to donate plasma, the site's medical staff will give you a pre-screening questionnaire to answer truthfully and as accurately as you can.
 They will also ask about your medical history, so be prepared.
 Inform the staff of conditions such as a new tattoo or a recent major surgery.

 If you are under the age of 18, and if your weight is under 110, you are not able to donate plasma.
 However, if you meet these requirements, then be sure to follow the success tips that BioLife Plasma Services list on its Web site, such as drinking plenty of water the day before, the day of and after you donate and avoiding alcohol and caffeine.
 And don't smoke right before you donate.
 These things could affect your donation time and the quality of your plasma.

 The worst thing you want to happen is to affect the quality of your plasma (and not be able to donate and get money) by not following the health tips.
-What may be equivalent are the possible side effects of donating plasma--“dizziness, fainting, nausea, convulsions and shock,” according to CSL Plasma.
+Possible side effects of donating plasma include, “dizziness, fainting, nausea, convulsions and shock,” according to CSL Plasma.